RohitY2J/Satellite-Groundtrack/README.md

 ## Satellite-Groundtrack ##
-Generation of ground track and 3D orbit of LEO satellite.
+Ground track and 3D orbit simulation of LEO satellite.
 - - - -

 ### Use: